frdpnl/codespeak/README.md

 ### Symbolic reduction

-Note: `()` means sub-expression, that is reduced to a value.
+Note: `()` expresses symbol application or a single value.
-It expresses symbol application or a single value.
+The parenthesized expression ends up reduced to a single value.
 After evaluation, no `()` are left.

 Whitespace expected to separate words.